jameshfisher/jameshfisher.com/_posts/2020-01-23-how-to-check-if-a-binary-tree-is-balanced.md

   - ctci
   - programming
   - haskell
+summary: >-
+  An O(n) algorithm to check if a binary tree is balanced, by passing up the height from recursive calls.
 ---

 Question 4.1 of _Cracking the Coding Interview_:

 > Implement a function to check if a binary tree is balanced.
 > For the purposes of this question,
 > a balanced tree is defined to be a tree such that
 > the heights of the two subtrees of any node never differ by more than one.

 To implement this,